WMIZ

-WMIZ (1270 AM) is a radio station broadcasting a Spanish Tropical format.
-Licensed to Vineland, New Jersey, United States, the station is currently owned by Clear Communications, Inc.
+WMIZ (1270 AM) is a radio station broadcasting a Spanish tropical format.
+Licensed to Vineland, New Jersey, United States, the station is owned by Clear Communications, Inc.

 History

+This station, originally known as WDVL, officially signed on the air on August 19, 1959.
+Initially licensed as a daytimer, the station provided a mix of news, music, and other community-focused programming.
+Its owners, Mortimer and Vivian Henderickson, were very hands-on in the station's development, with Vivian hosting her own children's segment.
+The couple sold the station in 1972.

-This station was originally known as WDVL.
-It changed its call letters to WFHM on August 15, 1986.
-WFHM operated with a talk format.
-The current WMIZ call letters were granted on December 21, 1990.
+WDVL changed its call letters to WFHM on August 15, 1986, after WMIZ and its sister station, WVLT, were sold from their then-owners, Vita Marie and Frank Ventresca, to their current owners, Clear Communications, Inc. The station briefly operated with a talk format.
+The current WMIZ call letters were granted on December 21, 1990, and the station transitioned to full-time Spanish programming.